salilab/imp/modules/multifit/README.md

 from the map envelope, as well as the shape complementarity between pairs of components.
 The scoring function is optimized by an exact inference optimizer DOMINO that efficiently finds the global minimum in a discrete sampling space.
+For more information ple

+See the IMP::cnmultifit module for a similar protocol for handling symmetric complexes.

+Generally, this module is not used directly; instead, the
+\ref application_multifit_tools "multifit.py application" is used.

 For more information please see the [Multifit](http://www.salilab.org/multifit/) website.

 _Author(s)_: Keren Lasker